ricksmith26/practiceAsyc/README.md

 # Understanding Async

-JavaScript code can be asyncronous and we need to know how to deal with this.
-We have many tools that we can utilise and this sprint focuses on the bread and butter.
-Callbacks.
+Not all JavaScript code happens in order - it is often **asynchronous**, and we need to know how to deal with this.
+We have many tools that we can utilise, and this sprint focuses on the bread and butter: callbacks.

 Callbacks are currently the most common way that programmes can work with results from asyncronous functions/code.
 To recap on today's lecture, a callback is a function that may be invoked at some point in the future.